Tony Hawks: Other activities

 Hawks is frequently confused with American professional skateboarder Tony Hawk, largely because the latter's video game franchise uses the possessive apostrophe ("Tony Hawk's").
 Hawks maintains a list of emails intended for the skateboarder, and his mischievous responses to them, on his website.
 On 2 January 2008, he appeared on an edition of Celebrity Mastermind, with Tony Hawk as his chosen specialist subject.
 Hawks noted that his correspondents "might be able to do backside varials but they can't spell to save their lives".

+In 2025 Hawks presented a radio programme called "Tony Hawks is Giving Nothing Away" on BBC Radio 4 on the subject of inheritance planning which discussed various options for wealthy English people.